 Configuration file directories

-A single Splunk instance typically has multiple versions of configuration files across several of directories.
+A single Splunk instance typically has multiple versions of configuration files across several directories.
 You can have configuration files with the same name in your default, local, and app directories.
 This creates a layering effect that allows Splunk to determine configuration priorities based on factors such as the current user and the current app.

 To learn more about how configurations are prioritized by Splunk, see "Configuration file precedence".